Fish Species NT: A Guide for Fishing Australia

 Queenfish

 Best Targeted: Queenfish are best targeted in estuarine environments, coastal waters, nearby reefs, rivers, creeks, and harbours.
 They are famous for their speed.
 Queenfish like to surface feed, so surface lures such as poppers and stickbaits can provoke aggressive strikes.
 Cast quickly.
 Trolling can be effective when targeting a school of Queenfish.
 Live bait, such as small mullet and herring, can also be successful.
+Watch near the end of this video to see how easy and fun it was to catch this Queenfish on a homemade jig.

 Appearance: Queenfish are sleek and streamlined, with silver to bluish-green colouration on the upper body, transitioning to lighter silver on the belly.
 Their bodies have distinguishing large, darker spots along the sides.
 The Queenfish has distinctive Dorsal fins that are spiny at the from and softer at the back, with almost matching anal fins.
 They have a sizeable forked tail.
 Their mouth uniquely reaches past the eye.
 When caught, take care as they have sharp spines on their backs and stomachs, which can be difficult to unhook.
 They grow to over 15 kg.